peytontolbert/GCBMS/codebase_docs/modules/web_ui_module.md

 - **License**: MIT License
 - **Terms**:
   Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software...

+### Project Import Integration

+**Automated Codebase Import:**
+- **Functionality:** Allows users to import an existing codebase during project creation.
+- **Process:**
+  1. **Initiate Import:** User selects "Import Existing Codebase" in the Project Manager.
+  2. **Parsing:** The system autonomously parses the codebase to identify files, classes, functions, and their relationships.
+  3. **Graph Population:** Identified elements are converted into nodes and edges and uploaded to the Graph Database.
+  4. **Visualization:** The imported project is visualized in the Graph Viewer with appropriate color-coded nodes and edges.

+**Benefits:**
+- **Efficiency:** Streamlines the process of integrating existing projects into GBCMS.
+- **Accuracy:** Ensures that all relevant connections and dependencies are accurately represented in the graph.
+- **User Experience:** Provides a seamless transition for users bringing their codebases into the system.

+**Configuration Options:**
+- **Supported Languages:** Initially supports Python, JavaScript, and Java.
+- **Customization:** Allows users to specify parsing preferences or exclude certain files/directories during import.